YOUR MOLD INSPECTION COMPANY – BACKED BY INSURANCE!

 - Consumers are often misled by DIY mold test marketing.
 They tell you that the testing kit will report the type and amount of mold you have present.
 This is not the case.
 What they don’t tell you is that it costs extra to have the test sent out to a lab for a lab report.
 Even then, the report is not fully accurate.

 - DIY testing kits don’t provide an overall understanding of the contamination in your home.
 An in-person inspection plays a huge role in a comprehensive mold investigation.
 An inspector is a highly trained indoor mold expert, equipped with state-of-the-art equipment.
 These specialized instruments include digital moisture meters, hygrometers, and infrared cameras.
 These tools allow the mold expert to give the homeowner a thorough observation and better understanding of the situation.

 - Some spores have different weight, density, and air flow characteristics than other spore cells.
-This causes some spores to settle differently than others.
-Water damage indicators, black mold, and other “sticky molds” will not appear readily on DIY testing kits.
-This absence on the results could cause a greater growth of mold in your home or place of business.
+This causes some spores to settle differently than others. water damage indicators, black mold, and other “sticky molds” will not appear readily on DIY testing kits.
+This absence of the results could cause a greater growth of mold in your home or place of business.